-More than 850 people attended the second annual UT Energy Week, a gathering of experts from academia, industry, regulatory agencies, and non-profit organizations to explore and debate some of society’s most vital energy issues.
+Mark your calendars for the third annual UT Energy Week, a gathering of experts from academia, industry, regulatory agencies, and non-profit organizations to explore and debate some of society’s most vital energy issues.
 The conference will be held February 7 – 10, 2017.

 UT Energy Week 2017 will be co-hosted by UT Austin’s Energy Institute, the KBH Center for Energy, Law & Business, and two student-run organizations – the Longhorn Energy Club and the Texas Journal of Oil, Gas, and Energy Law.
 Schools and colleges across the UT Austin campus engaged in energy-related research also support the conference, in collaboration with several on- and off-campus partners.

 Most of the events held during UT Energy week will again be held in the Etter-Harbin Alumni Center, across the street from the Darrell K Royal – Texas Memorial Stadium at 2110 San Jacinto Boulevard, on the UT Austin campus.